jsliang/sublime-pelican/README.md

 #### Slug generation

-*   **generate_slug_from_title**
-    -   Set to "title_change" to generate slug when article title changes
-    -   Set to "save" to generate slug on save
-    -   Set to "none" to disable slug generation

-    Default value: `save`

 *   **force_slug_regeneration**

     By default, slug is not automatically generated if a slug has been defined in the article.